Keyboard shortcuts

 🔗 Connection: The slippage and AMM economics from M2 directly determine whether your liquidation system actually works in practice.
 A liquidation mechanism is only as reliable as the DEX liquidity behind it.

-📋 Summary: Dutch Auction Liquidation
+📋 Key Takeaways: Dutch Auction Liquidation

 💡 Flash Mint